The M.Ed. in Secondary Education is:

 A holistic approach is used, and no one factor excludes an applicant from consideration.
 The University seeks students who have demonstrated the ability and motivation to do academic work as well as a positive attitude toward children.

-To prepare for licensure in secondary education, teacher candidates must first complete seven seminar courses in secondary education, three field experience courses in secondary education, one content area concentration course in curriculum and instruction, and the capstone teaching internship and teaching internship seminar courses, for a total of 45 credit hours.
+To prepare for licensure in secondary education, teacher candidates must first complete seven seminar courses in secondary education, one content area concentration course in curriculum and instruction, and the capstone clincal practice and clinical practice seminar courses, for a total of 36 credit hours.